juangriffin121/ObsidianVault/AI/Theory/Networks/Transformer/Self-Attention.md

 ![[Pasted image 20231106190649.jpg]]
 ![[Pasted image 20231106190737.jpg]]
 The words "move" in the direction of the words related to it.
-If i have apple and banana in a sentence, its vector will move closer to banana(apple = 0.7×apple +0.1×banana +...) and moving in the fruit direction will move it away from the tech brands.
+If i have apple and banana in a sentence, its vector will move closer to banana(new_apple = 0.7×apple +0.1×banana +...) and moving in the fruit direction will move it away from the tech brands. new_apple-apple = new_apple - (.7apple +.1apple+...) = (0.7×(banana-apple)+...)
+It moves in the direction of the weighted sum of all the difference vectors between themselves and apple.
+The difference between banana and apple is probably very similar to the difference between fruits and tech companies.